Hikari (Hikaru Utada song): Music video

 An accompanying music video was filmed by their then-husband, Kazuaki Kiriya.
-Utada intended to have "Hikari" directed by Kiriya, but the original idea was more complex and intricate.
-However, he was unable to submit their ideas and portray them into the video due to scheduling and work conflicts.
-Then, in a blog post, Utada revealed that the music video would feature them washing dishes because they found it enjoyable.
-They further explained; "Actually we were to shoot the music video of 'Hikari' with him (Kazuaki Kiriya) but it didn't come true due to his scheduling conflicts at the last moment and that's why we requested Kiriya urgently to shoot that dish-washing video."
-The entire four minute and 22 second video has Utada washing dishes in their kitchen; during some portions of the video, Utada drinks water, stops washing their dishes, and walks away from the camera.
-According to Utada, no further editing was needed, and was completed in one take.
+Initially, Utada intended to produce a more complex and intricate video for "Hikari" directed by Kiriya, but scheduling and work conflicts prevented this from happening.
+Instead, Utada conceived a simpler video of them washing dishes because they found it enjoyable.
+In a blog post, they further explained; "Actually we were to shoot the music video of 'Hikari' with him (Kazuaki Kiriya) but it didn't come true due to his scheduling conflicts at the last moment, and that's why we requested Kiriya urgently to shoot that dish-washing video."
+The video features Utada washing dishes in their kitchen; during some portions of the video, Utada drinks water, stops washing the dishes, and walks away from the camera.
+According to Utada, no further editing was needed, and filming was completed in one take.

 The music video received positive reviews from critics.
-According to Naomi Gingfold, writing for The Global Post, she commended the departure of Utada's general "beautiful and intricate music videos", stating "The camera did not move once.
+Naomi Gingfold of The Global Post commended the video's simplicity and its departure from Utada's other "beautiful and intricate music videos", stating "The camera did not move once.
 Occasionally she lip-synced along; occasionally she just washed dishes."
-Daniel Montesinos-Donaghy from Noisey Vice noted and complimented Utada's abilities in adapting to different roles through their music videos, specifically highlighting the "mundane" activity of washing dishes.
+Daniel Montesinos-Donaghy from Noisey Vice complimented Utada's ability to adapt to different roles through their music videos, specifically highlighting the "mundane" activity of washing dishes.
 A reviewer from OngakuDB.com noted a contrast between the song and the video, stating that the video had shown them "lonely" and the song more "gracious".

 Live performances and promotion

-The song has been performed on some of Utada's concert tours.
+Utada has performed "Hikari" on several of their concert tours.
 Despite Utada's plans to promote the song between 2002 and 2003, they halted all promotional activities due to their diagnosis of a benign ovarian tumor, which was surgically removed that same year.
-Its first performance was in 2004, during their Bokuhan concert tour; it was included as the first song performed.
+Its first performance was in 2004 during their Bokuhan concert tour, where it was included as the first song performed.
 It appeared on the live DVD, which was released on July 28, 2004.
 It was included on Utada's debut English concert tour named Utada United.
 Featured as the closing number, it was later included on the live DVD, released on December 20, 2006.
 "Hikari" was performed during Utada's two date concert series Wild Life in December 2010.
-Since the track's release, it has appeared on three compilation releases: Utada Hikaru Single Collection Vol. 1 (2003), it's 2014 remastered version, and a special bundle of the compilation and the vol. 2 collection on a USB.
-In 2014, Love Psychedelico recorded the song for Utada Hikaru no Uta, a tribute album celebrating 15 years since Utada's debut.
+Since the track's release, it has appeared on three compilation releases: Utada Hikaru Single Collection Vol. 1 (2003), its 2014 remastered version, and a special bundle of the compilation and the vol. 2 collection on a USB.
+In 2014, Love Psychedelico covered the song for Utada Hikaru no Uta, a tribute album celebrating 15 years since Utada's debut.